Grow Your E-Commerce Business With Email MarketingSep 22, 2020

-If you are a member of my Free FB Group for subscription box entrepreneurs, you may have already heard my interview with Susan Bradley of The Social Sales Girls.
+If you follow my FB Page for subscription box entrepreneurs, you may have already heard my interview with Susan Bradley of The Social Sales Girls.
 We talked about how I used email marketing to scale my local business into what it is today.
 There are so many useful nuggets, and we discussed way more than basic email marketing, but I wanted to share a few highlights from this podcast that you may have missed.

 You may be thinking, "Why email marketing?
 With so many ways to communicate with our customers, isn't social media enough?"